Summer Elementary Teacher Education Program Page

 Are there any internships, volunteer opportunities, or work-related courses available from the program to receive credits to help with transfer?

 Yes, the Reading and Teacher Preparation Department works regularly with university and workforce partners to develop internships, volunteer positions and more.
 For up-to-date announcements of opportunities as they arise, students are strongly encouraged to ENROLL in the Teacher Preparation Program Student Community Hub on Canvas.
+Education Courses including EDUC 10, EDUC 130, and EDUC 20 offer fieldwork opportunities which include 10, 15, or 45 hours respectively of field experience in public school classrooms.

 What clearances are required to complete Education fieldwork courses?
+(EDUC 10, EDUC 20 and EDUC 130)

 To be cleared for fieldwork in public schools, students must